 Anyone taller than 150 cm – just under five feet in imperial measurements – risks banging their head as they enter the restaurant associated with the Altona.
 The size of the doorways suggests that people were much shorter four centuries ago when the wine bar opened in 1614.
 The Altona is Norway’s oldest wine bar and possibly the oldest in the Nordic nations.

-The restaurant serves seasonal local food and is highly rated on the Taste of Norway circuit.
+The wine bar serves seasonal local food and is highly rated on the Taste of Norway circuit.
 All of the rooms in the associated restaurant are underground and all doorways are similarly small.
 The full wine list, in a hand-tooled leather case, weighs as much as a large telephone directory and provides extensive notes on more than 1,300 wines.
 Access to the cellar is via a narrow winding staircase and wines adorn the walls like trophies on a hunter’s wall.

 The cellar bulges with fascinating wines from around the globe and wine list is legendary in terms of quality.
 The focus in recent years has been on red and white Burgundy, Champagne and the Piedmont region.
 Former sommelier Simon Valland said the wine list was an expression of the tastes of current and former sommeliers. “[When I was there] I had a big affection for Piedmont and Champagne,” he said.
 “The wine manager before me was a huge Burgundy geek.”